 In principle, public trust presumed that all elected officials, members of the press, and their institutions upheld the common good for a better society.
 In practice, public trust hit roadblocks due to the policies and practices of the party in office.
 According to recent responses shared from Pew Research Center, with the introduction of computers for data analysis in 1958 under then-President Eisenhower, the results of the American National Election Studies (ANES) survey from that year were promising: approximately 73% of Americans believed the government would do the right thing most, if not all, of the time.
 Yet since 2007, public trust has not exceeded 30%.
 While such data transparency signals public trust is a policy issue, that framing alone bypasses how interpersonal dynamics impact perception and, in turn, cultural interest.

 Exhaustive catchphrases.
 Roundabout headlines.
 Endless stretches of commentary.
 Overwhelmed by competing news engines and without the privilege of time to understand and analyze pressing issues, by April, the American public was almost out of gas on the road to the general election.
 In online survey results collected from over 10,000 adults across the country as part of Pew Research Center’s American Trends Panel (ATP), 65% of the American public feels as though they’re running on empty when thinking about politics at all.
 In another combined national survey from ATP, 26% of the American public were double negatives: they responded as feeling equally unfavorable towards Biden and Trump.
-As Ros Taylor suggests in a TIME excerpt from The Future of Trust, erode public trust and the culture of American politics is fueled by fear, not faith.
+As Ros Taylor suggests in a TIME excerpt from The Future of Trust, by eroding public trust, the culture of American politics is fueled by fear, not faith.
 Once that trust is lost, can it be restored?
-With the Harris-Walz ticket gaining speed and two months to decide the general election, we’re about to find out.
+With the Harris-Walz ticket gaining speed in the lead up to November 5th, we’re about to find out.

 Check Under The Hood